virtuosoft-dev/hcpp-nodeapp/README.md

 rm main.zip
 ```

 Be sure to logout and login again to your Hestia Control Panel; the plugin will immediately start installing NodeJS depedencies in the background.
+A notification will appear under the admin user account indicating *"NodeApp plugin has finished installation"* when complete.
 This may take awhile before the options appear in Hestia.
 You can force manual installation via root level SSH:

 ```
 sudo -s